 By combining algebraic and graphical approaches with practical business and personal finance applications Financial Algebra motivates high school students to explore algebraic thinking patterns and functions in a financial context.
 An applications-based learning approach provides students with the basic knowledge required to make some of life's most important financial decisions such as finding a job, money management, apartment and house hunting, buying a car, budgeting, protecting yourself as a consumer, wise use of credit, and gaining insight into the world of investing and banking.
 This course will also inform students of their financial responsibilities as citizens, students, family members, consumers, and active participants in the business world through a fun and entertaining computer simulation.
-Financial Algebra encourages students to be actively involved in applying mathematical ideas to their everyday lives.
-Can qualify for a student's 3rd year of Math, if taken after Algebra 1.
+Financial Algebra encourages students to be actively involved in applying mathematical ideas to their everyday lives although this can qualify for a student's 3rd year of Math, if taken after Algebra 1 - it is an important Personal Finance class that everyone should take before they graduate!